Building and Sustaining Markets Program

 The ECX Market Data strategy involves harnessing the power of modern information and communication technologies (ICTs) to empower all market actors, including smallholder farmers to access markets more efficiently and profitably.
-The key market dissemination channels at ECX are rural based Market Information Tickers, mobile phone Short Messaging Service (SMS), Interactive Voice Response (IVR) service, Mass media (TV, Radio, Newspaper) and Website (www.ecx.com.et).
+The key market dissemination channels at ECX are rural based market information tickers, mobile phone Short Messaging Services (SMS), Interactive Voice Response (IVR) services, mass media (TV, radio, newspaper) and websites (www.ecx.com.et).

-ECX collects, processes, updates and disseminates market information in real-time to all market actors and other market intermediaries through the MIS.
-Market information includes prices of commodities in different markets, and commodity offers to sell and bids to buy, as well as short extension messages.
+ECX collects, processes, updates, and disseminates market information in real-time to all market actors and other market intermediaries through the MIS.
+The market information includes prices of commodities in different markets, commodity offers to sell and bids to buy, as well as short extension messages.

 - Electronic Tickers